Employment law – Wrongful dismissal

 This is essentially a breach of contract claim against your employer.

-The damages recoverable will be the wages and other benefits that would have been earned or accrued during the contractual notice period, such as pension entitlement, private health cover, car allowance and bonus (especially where the bonus is tangible, and not discretionary).
+The damages recoverable will be the salary and other benefits that would have been earned or accrued during the contractual notice period, such as pension entitlement, private health cover, car allowance and bonus (especially where the bonus is tangible, and not discretionary).
 In some cases, you will also be able to recover the losses flowing from your failure to exercise stock options, which you would otherwise have been able to do if the correct notice had been given.

 Those that are on a high salary may find it more preferable to bring a claim for wrongful dismissal, as opposed to unfair dismissal, especially where they have lengthy notice periods.
 This is because they stand to gain more from damages for breach of contract (possibly representing the whole of the notice period they should have been given) as opposed to the amount they could receive on an unfair dismissal claim (which is largely governed by their loss of earnings only, and is subject to a statutory cap of circa £80k).